 Skip to content

-Provision a Docker-based Jenkins inbound agent on ctrl-01 so pipeline workload executes off the controller.
-This HOWTO uses JCasC to define the node and the jenkins_agents_docker role to run the tools-enabled inbound agent container on the controller host.
+Provision a Docker-based Jenkins inbound agent on the control node so pipeline workload moves off the controller during the bootstrap phase.
+This HOWTO uses JCasC to define the node and the jenkins_agents_docker role to run the standard tools-enabled inbound agent container on the controller host.

 Demo